General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 What Is MAC Recovery Like?

 Relative to general anesthesia, MAC recovery has a shorter recovery timeline.
-Fatigue and other after-effects of the sedation only last up to several hours after the procedure, and are more mild in nature.
-It may take up to 24 hours for all of the anesthetic medications to be out of your system.
+Fatigue and the after-effects of the sedation can last up to several hours after the procedure.
+It may take up to 24 hours for all of the anesthetic to be out of your system.

 The Benefits Of MAC Anesthesia